anonaddy/anonaddy/README.md

 This is what will pipe the email through to our applicaton so we can determine who the alias belongs to and who to forward the email to.

-In order for Postfix to REJECT or DISCARD emails sent to deleted or deactivated aliases you need to ceate a file called `/etc/postfix/mysql-recipient-access.cf`.
+In order for Postfix to REJECT or DISCARD email sent to deleted or deactivated aliases you need to ceate a file called `/etc/postfix/mysql-recipient-access.cf`.

 In this file enter the following: